liquidctl/liquidctl/docs/asetek-690lc.md

 *Note: the 'rainbow' lighting mode is currently only supported by EVGA units.*

 The 'fading' mode supports specifying the `--time-per-color` in seconds.
-The defaults are 1 and 5 seconds per color, for modern and legacy coolers respectively.
+The defaults are 1 and 5 seconds per color for, respectively, modern and legacy coolers.

 ```
 # liquidctl set logo color fading ff8000 00ff80